Intsights/sergeant/docs/worker/config/number_of_threads.md

 number_of_threads: int = 1
 ```

-The `number_of_threads` parameter defines the number of thread to use when executing tasks.
-When the number of threads is 1, the `serial` executor would be in use, otherwise the `threaded` executor would be in use.
+During task execution, the `number_of_threads` parameter specifies the number of threads to invoke.
+When the number of threads is 1, the `serial` executor is used; otherwise, the `threaded` executor is used.

-- `serial` [default] - Serial executor takes the bulk of the tasks that were pulled from the broker, and executes each one of them one by one.
-This executor means there is no parallelism within the process.
+- `serial` [default] - serial executor takes each of the tasks that were pulled from the broker one at a time and executes each one individually.
+With this executor, there is no parallelism within the process.
-- `threaded` - Threaded executor takes the bulk of the tasks that were pulled from the broker, and executes them within a thread pool.
-This executor means that on the top of the process, there is parallelism between different threads.
+- `threaded` - threaded executor pulls a bulk of tasks from the broker, and runs them within a thread pool.
+With this executor there are multiple threads that execute different tasks simultaneously.

-It is very important to choose the right executor type.
-There are more consequences than one might think for choosing the incorrect executor.
-When using the serial executor, the only concurrency you will get will be the amount of workers that were spawned by the `supervisor`.
-It is a very stable executor due to its nature.
-It takes a task after task, and runs it in a loop.
-The threaded executor take a bunch of tasks and runs them inside a thread pool.
-The big concern here is the inability to stop an execution of a thread in Python.
-A thread that would lock the GIL would make the worker inaccesible.
-The worker would be in a stuck mode.
-There are two different killers for each of the executors.
-When using the serial executor, the `sergeant.killer.process` is being used.
-This type of killer can kill the process entirely on situations where the process became stuck.
-When using the threaded executor, the `sergeant.killer.thread` is being used.
-This type of killer tries to raise an exception inside the stuck thread.
-If the thread holds the GIL, or is not switching its current execution line, it would stuck forever.
-A call for `time.sleep(100)` for example would not raise an exception until the sleep would end.
-The reason not to use signals here as we do in `sergeant.killer.process` is that we do not want to interrupt all the threads, and this would cause to drop multiple tasks.
+Choosing the right executor type is significant.
+The consequences of choosing the incorrect executor type are more severe than one might imagine.

+`serial` executor has a low overhead and is stable.
+The problem with it is that it won't use system resources if the workload is heavily IO oriented.
+However, due to its nature, this executor is quite stable.
+Tasks are serialized and run sequentially. `ProcessKiller` watches the worker and decides what to do when a problem occurs with one of the tasks.
+It may kill the Worker's process to prevent it from being stuck indefinitely.
+`threaded` executor on the other hand, has much more technical difficulties that should be addressed.
+On the one hand, it is fast when the tasks are IO bounded.
+The problem arises when edge cases occur.
+When a worker encounters a timeout situation while the task is running longer than expected, it is not trivial to signal it.
+The `ThreadKiller` uses a Python technique that is not stable and attempts to raise an exception inside the stuck thread to stop it.
+By Python's nature and how the GIL works, there is no guarantee that the exception will be raised.
+A worker may become stuck indefinitely.
+Thus, you should use a threaded executor only when there is no chance the task will become stuck in a GIL locked function.